the-garbage-game/thegarbagegame-old/README.md

 You only need to have the `-u origin roboisaac11-bugfix-auth_system` part once for every branch.
 So If you want to push another thing later onto the same branch, you can just run `git push` and it will automatically push to the same branch.

+> [!IMPORTANT]
+> Make sure to run the `git add .` command and the `git commit -m` command.
+These are the commands that actually add your code to the branch.

 Great, now we can move on.

 ### Pull Requests